 However, a dictionary will still be very helpful to you while you learn English.

 First of all, a dictionary allows you to look up a huge diversity and quantity of English words.
-Even if you have the FluentU app on your iOS or Android device, there may be times when you need to use a dictionary.
+Even if you have apps in your phone, there may be times when you need to use a dictionary.
 For example, you may be in a classroom or meeting where you cannot use your cell phone or maybe your phone’s battery just died.